Our goal is to share information and products that are truly helpful to renters.

 How much will my credit score increase if I report rent payments?

-Rent payment reporting services claim there is a positive impact.
+Rent payment reporting services have also reported score increases.
 According to Esusu,

 - People who verify two years of rental history and already have established credit could see an increase of 25-50 points if their rental history doesn’t contain any late payments.

 - People who don’t have a credit score at all could potentially jump up to the mid-600s by adding two years of rental payments to their credit file.

 Using rent payments to establish a credit history